Bimbo (Fleischer Studios): History

+Bimbo made his first appearance in Hot Dog (1930) as the protagonist and star of Fleischer's Talkartoons series.
+He was gradually developed into an amoral everyman to compete with Walt Disney Productions' Mickey Mouse, allowing the character to become popular while Koko the Clown languished in legal turmoil over rights issues.
+He starred in several famous cartoon shorts of the 1930s, most notably Swing You Sinners!, Minnie the Moocher and Bimbo's Initiation, eventually reuniting with Koko when Albert Weiss gave up rights to the character.

+Bimbo was later paired with Betty Boop, a female dog similar to Minnie Mouse, who gained unexpected stardom and popularity to the point Bimbo and Koko were overshadowed.

 After Hays Code censorship rules began to strictly get enforced in 1934, Bimbo disappeared from future Fleischer cartoons of the era, due to the implications of an anthropomorphic dog dating a human girlfriend being considered too risqué.
+Coupled with the fact that everymen like Mickey Mouse, Oswald the Lucky Rabbit and Bosko lost their appeal to the audience, Bimbo was quickly retired in 1933 in favor of the Betty Boop and Popeye the Sailor series.

 Revival

 About 56 years after his first absence from cartoons, Bimbo made a reappearance in 1989 as a major co-star in the TV special The Betty Boop Movie Mystery and in First Publishing's 1990 comic Betty Boop's Big Break with more of his original personality intact as a love interest of Betty.
 He has continued to appear in various Betty Boop merchandise since then and has been reestablished as a mainstay of the series.

 In 2016, he appeared in Dynamite's Betty Boop comic mini-series as Betty's best friend with a secret crush on her.
 He later appeared in the iOS game Betty Boop Dance Card in a 3D look, also voiced by Will Ryan.